Brazelton-Lab/Atlantis-Massif-2015/README.md

 # Atlantis-Massif-2015
-All the protocols and workflow used for rock and water samples recovered from IODP expedition 357-serpentinization and life
+Protocols and workflow used for analyzing environmental 16S rRNA gene amplicon sequences obtained from rock and water samples recovered from IODP expedition 357: "Serpentinization and Life."